NATIONAL CREPE SUZETTE DAY

 HOW TO OBSERVE #CrepeSuzetteDay

 Try making crepe Suzette or order it for dessert from your favorite restaurant.
-Use #CrepeSuzetteDay to post on social media.
+There are so many recipes to try!
+Check out the one below or share your favorite using #CrepeSuzetteDay to post on social media.

 NATIONAL CREPE SUZETTE DAY HISTORY